Paley construction

 In mathematics, the Paley construction is a method for constructing Hadamard matrices using finite fields.
 The construction was described in 1933 by the English mathematician Raymond Paley.

 The Paley construction uses quadratic residues in a finite field GF(q) where q is a power of an odd prime number.
 There are two versions of the construction depending on whether q is congruent to 1 or 3 modulo 4.
+They are commonly known as Paley type I (for q congruent to 3 mod 4) and Paley type II (for q congruent to 1 mod 4).

 Quadratic character and Jacobsthal matrix

 Let q be a power of an odd prime.
-In the finite field GF(q) the quadratic character χ(a) indicates whether the element a is zero, a non-zero square, or a non-square:
+In the finite field GF(q) the quadratic character χ(a), which for prime q is the Legendre symbol, indicates whether the element a is zero, a non-zero square, or a non-square: